-- The VSP 8000 Series operates in forgiving mode for SFP transceivers, which means that the switch will bring up the port operationally when using non-Avaya SFP transceivers.
-Avaya does not provide support for operational issues related to these SFPs, but they will operate and the port link will come up.
-The switch logs the device as an unsupported or unknown device. - The VSP 8000 Series operates in strict mode for SFP+ and QSFP+ transceivers, which means that the switch will not bring the port up operationally when using non-Avaya SFP+ or QSFP+ transceivers. - The VSP 8000 Series operates in forgiving mode for SFP+ and QSFP+ direct attached cables, which means that the switch will bring up the port operationally when using Non-Avaya direct attached cables.
+- The VSP 8000 Series operates in strict mode for SFP+ and QSFP+ transceivers, which means that the switch will not bring the port up operationally when using non-Avaya SFP+ or QSFP+ transceivers. - The VSP 8000 Series operates in forgiving mode for SFP+ and QSFP+ direct attached cables, which means that the switch will bring up the port operationally when using Non-Avaya direct attached cables.
 Avaya does not provide support for operational issues related to these DACs, but they will operate and the port link will come up.